-Once you found the primary keyword you are aiming to rank on top of SERP, follow these steps accordingly.
+Once you find the primary keyword you aim to rank on top of SERP, follow these steps accordingly.

-Step 1: Go to SEMrush Keyword Difficulty Tool over here and add your keyword(s).
-Then click on “Show Difficulty” button.
+Step 1: Go to Semrush Keyword Magic Tool from here and enter your keyword.

-Step 4: Go to Buzzsumo.com and enter the keyword you are going to rank for.
+Step 4: Go to Buzzsumo.com and enter the keyword you will rank for.

-As you can see, most shared content are articles, not infographics.
+As you can see, most shared content is articles, not infographics.
 And Alexa’s article on Low Competition Keywords has got 121 total shares.

 In fact, most shared content from AppMasters.co is actually a podcast + YouTube video.

 99%+ of total shares are Facebook likes.
-We can assume that they are from either a Facebook page post or Facebook engagements got from post page.
+We can assume that they are from either a Facebook page post or Facebook engagements from the posting page.

-Here’re a few statistics I found analyzing my competitors.
+Here’re a few statistics I found while analyzing my competitors.

 - Top ranking articles are “How-to” guides.

-- Word count of most articles doesn’t reach 2,000 words mark.
+- The word count of most articles doesn’t reach the 2,000 words mark.

 - Don’t teach how to rank for low competition keywords.